 British Columbia First Nations and the European Colonization

-When Europeans landed on North West Coast of Canada, both the parties welcomed each other in their own way.
+When Europeans landed on the North West Coast of Canada, both the parties welcomed each other in their own way.
 As the Europeans starting settling down, they pushed the British Columbia First Nations people away from their areas.
 They wanted the land so these people had to move away.

 Unfortunately, the worst thing Europeans brought with them were the diseases that the local people had no immunity to.
 This led to major deaths among the British Columbia first nations people especially because they were communicable diseases like smallpox and measles.
 One infected person killed the whole village.
 They not only lost their lands and livelihoods but also succumbed to the newly arrived diseases.